golfmak 2010

 Is the cart storage area in an efficient location?
 Carts stored more than a few feet from the clubhouse (pro shop) can be expensive to transport back and forth.
 While you're at it, check to see the condition of the electrical source.
 If you're not sure, have an electrician inspect the power source.
 With gas carts, check to see how they managed their gas consumption.
 How far do they need to take them to fill the gas tanks?
 These inefficiencies can be operational nightmares.

-"I helped reorganize a cart fleet for a golf course that saved them over $20,000 a year in cart operation expenses.
-As a Prime SitesUSA client, you get all this experience and know how working for you!"
+"I helped reorganize a cart fleet for a golf course and saved them over $20,000 a year in cart operation expenses.
+As a First Tampa Financial Group client, you get all this experience and know how working for you!"
 Mike Kahn

 CART PATHS